 Storytelling should ultimately entertain, offer escapism, and allow readers and audiences to explore new territories and discover new worlds and aspects of humanity.

-Worldwide millions of stories are attempted each year but only a few are quality screenplays for film or television, stageplays or novels that eventually reach its audience and readers.
+Worldwide millions of stories are attempted each year but only a few are quality screenplays for film or television, stageplays or novels that eventually reach their audience and readers.

 The reason for this is simple: today’s aspirant storytellers’ rush to their computers without first learning their craft.